config

 # If corrupted, delete and recreate

-entra-auth-cli config delete --name production --force
+entra-auth-cli config delete -p production

 See Also